 Repeat for the Desired Height using your measurements, choosing the selection that is closest to your actual height.
-Doors 85" and taller will cost an additional $100 to cover oversize shipping expenses.
+Doors 85" and taller will cost an additional $100 to cover oversize charges.

 If you have any questions about what size best fits your door, send us an email or call with your actual measurements and we'll recommend the correct size to order.

 Don't see your size?
 Please call us at (800) 404-8279 to place a Custom Order.
 Some custom sizes may incur additional fees as well as freight charges.

 Next, you get to choose your desired Wood Species.
 Most Premium Series doors are available in your choice of Poplar, Oak, or Sapele Mahogany.
-Doors in our Standard Series will be offered in Fir and Cedar.
+Doors in our Select Series will be offered in Douglas Fir.

 Now you get to pick your Screen Frame Option.
-Premium doors come standard with a removable aluminum frame in your choice of either Bronze or White.
+All of our screen doors come standard with a removable aluminum frame in your choice of either Bronze or White.
 In this example, the frame color is bronze, as shown below.
-Standard series doors are also available with a rolled-in screen option.
-For more details, please read more about all of the unique Door Features of our wood screen doors.

 For your screen, you can choose from one of our three options:

-- Black Fiberglass: Our standard screen is a high-quality fiberglass mesh in a dark charcoal color.
+- Fiberglass: Our standard screen is a high-quality fiberglass mesh in a dark charcoal color.
 It is a great selection for buyers seeking a dependable screen that won't obstruct your view of the outdoors.